Test-optional admissions policies allow students to apply to college without submitting standardized test scores, such as the SAT or ACT.

-Keep on reading if you would like to understand better how you can increase your chances of getting admitted into the test-optional college or university of your dreams without relying on your standardized exam scores.
+Keep on reading if you would like to understand better the differences between various test options in college admissions and how you can increase your chances of getting admitted into your dream school without relying on your standardized exam scores.

 Test-Optional vs. Test-Flexible vs. Test-Blind

 When test-optional is mentioned, it’s not unlikely for other admission processes to be mentioned, too, such as test-flexible and test-blind.